 It has been more than one year since 2016 Olympics hopeful and impending 2017 Emory graduate Andrew Wilson has stepped into an Emory classroom, but the university and its community has stayed a part of his daily regimen.

-Two or three times a week, Asa Griggs Candler Professor of Mathematics Ken Ono Skypes with Wilson — an activity that Ono does not typically do with his students — and reviews a myriad of topics, including graduate-level algebra problem sets and Wilson’s honors thesis that he will begin when he returns to Emory this August after taking a year-long sabbatical to train at the University of Texas in anticipation of this year’s Summer Olympics in Rio de Janeiro.
+Two or three times a week, Asa Griggs Candler Professor of Mathematics Ken Ono Skypes with Wilson — an activity that Ono does not typically do with his students — and reviews a myriad of topics, including graduate-level algebra problem sets and Wilson’s honors thesis that he will begin when he returns to Emory this August after taking a year-long sabbatical to train at the University of Texas at Austin in anticipation of this year’s Summer Olympics in Rio de Janeiro.

 Wilson met Ono in the latter’s Foundations of Mathematics course, a class in which the former notched a perfect score on the final exam.
 After Wilson was invited to join the math department’s honor’s program, he cycled through a litany of potential thesis advisers, but ultimately chose Ono because of the relationship they fostered over the course of Wilson’s sophomore year, in addition to the fact that he was intrigued by the topics of research Ono had done.

 Wilson’s honor’s thesis topic will potentially entail one of those very topics of research — rogue waves, cryptography, information security or computer vision are all in the mix.
 The weekly problem sets and thesis preparations that Wilson is completing during his sabbatical are the type of intellectual stimulation that Emory Swimming and Diving Head Coach Jon Howell believes is integral to Wilson’s success in the pool.